ManfredAr/Sudoku-Solver-with-Machine-Vision/README.md

   the command py manage.py runserver.
 Now to view the website go to this link "http://127.0.0.1:8000/".

 - to run the TTD tests use this command "py -m unittest discover -s "./test" -p "test*.py"".
-- to run the frontend testing use this command.
+- to run the frontend testing use this command "py manage.py tests".
 Note to run the frontend testing the website should already be running first.